jonathanandrewsuk/cradl/docs/roadmap.md

 ### Client Feedback

 * Begin testing Users & KYC with small number of early adopting clients, this could be within their staging environment.
-* Any changes/feedback should be considered by future work. e.g Is this documentation provided comprehensive enough?
+* Any changes/feedback should be considered for future work. e.g Is the documentation provided comprehensive enough?
 * Begin to develop migration plan for existing clients

 ### Iterative Cycles - Accounts & Payments

 * Bring up other endpoints in a similar fashion, getting basic functionality live and testing with key clients.
-* Perform testing of the endpoints communicating with each other to perform more advanced tasks e.g adding KYC to a User.
+* Perform integration testing for more advanced tasks e.g adding KYC to a User.

 </div>